sackn/diffeq/series.md

 ##

-That means according to the p-series test the following series will converge:
+That means, according to the p-series test, the following series will converge:

 $$\sum_{n=1}^{\infty} \frac{1}{n^2}$$